 Jack’s Mannequin: Andrew McMahon Reveals Whether The Band Will Ever Tour Again

-Andrew McMahon tells us about his dream collaboration (Selena Gomez) his future plans for Jack’s Mannequin (it’s not over yet) and how music helped him while overcoming leukemia in this exclusive interview!
+Andrew McMahon tells us about his dream collaboration (Selena Gomez) his future plans for Jack’s Mannequin (it’s not over yet) and more in this exclusive interview!

 You can call Andrew McMahon by many names — “singer/songwriter,” “dad” and “cancer survivor” all come to mind (though of course there’s more to him than those labels.)
 Through his work with the Dear Jack Foundation, he’s fighting adolescent and young adult cancer, and the rest of the time, he makes awesome pop music that we’ve fallen in love with over and over again.
 We’ve watched him transition from Something Corporate to Jack’s Mannequin and now Andrew McMahon in the Wilderness, and we’ll be following along for the years to come, too.
 Over email, we chatted about it all; this interview has been edited and condensed for clarity.